cwhipple25/terraform-pipeline-demo/readme.md

 - Deploy the this stack in a centralized (Hub) AWS account.
 - Once the Cloud9 environment has been created, navigate to the Cloud9 console to access it.

-### 0. Clone This Repository
+### 0. Clone/Download This Repository
-- Clone this repo to your own repo.
+- Clone or download this repo to your own repo.
 - The following steps assume that your are working off your own clone of this repository.

 ### 1. Repository Checkout